| Discourses | Biography | Portfolio |

 We are Homo Sapiens but also Homo Fictus–the storytelling animal.
 With poetry we tell, in sublime form, the return to our holy body, and in gifting our wounds to the reader, we are healed.

-Poet, Rudyard Kipling said Words are the most powerful drug used by mankind, and Jill Taylor, the American brain scientist who suffered a massive brain stroke said To experience peace does not mean that your life is always blissful.
+Poet Rudyard Kipling said, words are the most powerful drug used by mankind, and Jill Taylor, American brain scientist who suffered a massive brain stroke tells us, to experience peace does not mean that your life is always blissful.
 It means that you are capable of tapping into a blissful state of mind amidst the normal chaos of a hectic life.

-Difficult days offer a ladder towards rebirth; how we respond to our brokenness determines our humanity.
+Difficult days offer a ladder towards rebirth; how we respond to brokenness is what continues to define our unique humanity.
+Out of the dark stone of suffering, compassion is born.
+In composing your poems:

 – Befriend the dark.
 Benedictine nun, Joan Chittister, tells us that Darkness deserves gratitude.
 It is the alleluia point at which we learn to understand that all growth does not take place in the sunlight.
 The spiritual task of life is to feed hope.
 Hope is not something to be found outside of us.
 It lies in the spiritual life we cultivate within.
 The whole purpose of wrestling with life is to be transformed into the self we are meant to become, to step out of the confines of our false securities and allow our creating God to go on creating, in us.

-– Listen to the wisdom of your breath.
+– Listen to the wisdom of your breath, it is where your true authority is found.
 Count your blessings.
 Don’t let illness define who you are.
-The darkest hour has only sixty minutes.
-Poet Marge Piercy tells us Hope sleeps in our bones like a bear waiting for spring to rise and walk.
+Poet Marge Piercy tells us hope sleeps in our bones like a bear waiting for spring to rise and walk.

-Compose and sing lullabies to your broken self.
-Remember that life is constantly providing us with new funds, new resources, even when we are reduced to immobility.
+– Compose and sing lullabies to your broken self.
+Remember that life is constantly providing new funds, new resources, even when we are reduced to immobility.
 In life’s ledger there is no such thing as frozen assets.
-Allow courage to guide your healing journey.
+Keep in mind that the darkest hour has only sixty minutes and allow courage to guide your healing journey.

 Lyrics by Rodgers and Hammerstein